YunoHost/doc/packaging_apps_start.md

 This documentation is here is to provide all the basic concepts and vocabulary needed to understand app packaging. eg: shell, parsing, system administration...

-We will detail what is a Yunohost application package, how it works, how to make your own package and how to find help if you need it.
+We will detail what is a YunoHost application package, how it works, how to make your own package and how to find help if you need it.

-## What is a Yunohost application package
+## What is a YunoHost application package

 Before we continue, we need to define what is exactly an application package.

-To be able to do that, we need to remember that Yunohost at its core is a server operating system whose mission is to simplify selfhosting of internet services.
-To accomplish that, Yunohost provides, among other things, an administration panel allowing application installation in a few clicks.
+To be able to do that, we need to remember that YunoHost at its core is a server operating system whose mission is to simplify selfhosting of internet services.
+To accomplish that, YunoHost provides, among other things, an administration panel allowing application installation in a few clicks.

 If you have ever installed a web application manually, you already know that the process is in reality far more complex, usually involving a lot of steps and discipline.